Dan Erickson: Life and career

-Erickson attended Western Washington University, where he received a Bachelor’s Degree in English, and subsequently graduated from New York University Tisch School of the Arts with a Master of Fine Arts degree in Dramatic Writing for Television.
+Erickson attended Western Washington University, where he received a bachelor's degree in English, and subsequently graduated from New York University Tisch School of the Arts with a Master of Fine Arts degree in Dramatic Writing for Television.

 He wrote for Spike TV's Lip Sync Battle Pre-Show and worked in series development for the now-defunct entertainment company Super Deluxe.

 In 2016, Erickson's pilot script for Severance was recognized by the Blood List.
 He later submitted the script as a writing sample to Ben Stiller’s Red Hour Productions, and Stiller produced the project.
 In 2019, Apple TV+ picked up Severance for a straight-to-series order with Endeavor Content serving as co-financer and producer.
 Season 1 of Severance premiered on February 18, 2022, on Apple's streaming service to acclaim.
 Season 2 premiered on January 17, 2025.
 It also received acclaim, with an initial score of 100% on the review aggregate site Rotten Tomatoes based on 43 critic reviews.

 In September 2022, Erickson was included in the Time 100 Next list, which features "100 emerging leaders from around the world who are shaping the future and defining the next generation of leadership".
 He and the writers of Severance won twice at the 2023 Writers Guild of America Awards, winning Best New Series and Best Drama Series.

+Erickson was announced as the recipient of the 2026 Alumni Achievement Award at Western Washington University at 42 years old.

+Erickson is currently single and does not have children of his own, though he is very close to his nieces.
+Per IMDB, one of his nieces is Evelyn Goelzer, who appeared on the Netflix series Penelope.